djeada/Databases-Notes/notes/04_acid_properties_and_transactions/01_transactions_intro.md

 Managing transactions involves coordinating their execution to uphold the ACID properties.
 This ensures that the database remains reliable and consistent, even when multiple transactions occur concurrently.

-- The *Begin Transaction* statement initializes a transaction, signaling that subsequent operations should be treated as part of a single unit of work.
+- To start a transaction, the *Begin Transaction* statement is executed, marking subsequent operations as part of a single unit of work.
-- A *Commit* operation finalizes the transaction, ensuring that all changes made during the transaction are saved permanently to the database.
+- When finalizing a transaction, the process involves a *Commit* operation that permanently saves every change made.
-- The *Rollback* process cancels a transaction if an error occurs or if it is explicitly invoked, reverting the database to the state it was in before the transaction started.
+- In case of an error or explicit cancellation, the *Rollback* mechanism reverts the database to its state before the transaction began.
-- Mechanisms for *Concurrency Control* are implemented to allow multiple transactions to execute simultaneously without conflict, maintaining data consistency and isolation.
+- Multiple transactions can run simultaneously without conflict through the use of *Concurrency Control* mechanisms, which maintain data consistency and isolation.
-- *Isolation Levels* define the extent to which a transaction is isolated from others, with levels like Read Uncommitted, Read Committed, Repeatable Read, and Serializable offering varying degrees of isolation.
+- Varying degrees of isolation are provided by *Isolation Levels*, ranging from Read Uncommitted and Read Committed to Repeatable Read and Serializable.
-- The *Atomicity* property ensures that a transaction is executed entirely or not at all, maintaining data integrity in case of a failure.
+- Data integrity is safeguarded by the *Atomicity* property, which requires that transactions are executed completely or not at all.
-- *Consistency* guarantees that a database transitions from one valid state to another, adhering to defined rules and constraints throughout the transaction process.
+- As a transaction progresses, *Consistency* ensures that the database smoothly transitions between valid states while adhering to all defined rules and constraints.
-- The *Durability* principle ensures that once a transaction is committed, its changes are permanently stored, even in the event of a system failure.
+- Once a transaction is committed, the *Durability* principle guarantees that its changes persist even if a system failure occurs.
-- *Locking Mechanisms* such as shared locks and exclusive locks are employed to control access to resources and prevent conflicts between concurrent transactions.
+- Resource access is regulated by *Locking Mechanisms* such as shared and exclusive locks, preventing conflicts during concurrent transactions.
-- *Deadlocks* may occur when transactions wait indefinitely for resources locked by each other, requiring the database to detect and resolve such situations.
+- Sometimes, *Deadlocks* can emerge when transactions wait indefinitely for each other's resources, which necessitates database intervention to resolve the issue.
-- *Optimistic Concurrency Control* assumes minimal conflict and checks for data integrity at the commit stage, avoiding locks during transaction execution.
+- Under the assumption that conflicts are rare, *Optimistic Concurrency Control* checks data integrity at the commit stage rather than locking resources during execution.
-- *Pessimistic Concurrency Control* uses locks to prevent conflicts upfront, ensuring that no other transaction modifies the data until the current one is complete.
+- In contrast, *Pessimistic Concurrency Control* proactively employs locks to ensure data isn’t altered by another transaction until the current one is completed.
-- A *Savepoint* is a point within a transaction that allows partial rollbacks, enabling recovery to a specific state without undoing the entire transaction.
+- Within a transaction, creating a *Savepoint* allows for partial rollbacks, enabling recovery to a particular state without undoing the entire process.
-- *Two-Phase Commit (2PC)* is a protocol used in distributed transactions to ensure all participating nodes agree on the commit, enhancing reliability.
+- In distributed environments, the *Two-Phase Commit (2PC)* protocol ensures that every participating node agrees on the transaction's commit, enhancing overall reliability.
-- *Transaction Logs* maintain a record of all changes made during a transaction, supporting recovery processes in case of failures.
+- A detailed log, known as a *Transaction Log*, records all changes during a transaction, which supports effective recovery in the event of a failure.
-- *Read Phenomena* like dirty reads, non-repeatable reads, and phantom reads are controlled by varying isolation levels to balance performance and consistency.
+- Common *Read Phenomena* such as dirty reads, non-repeatable reads, and phantom reads are managed by adjusting isolation levels to balance both performance and consistency.
-- *Database Management Systems (DBMS)* enforce ACID properties (Atomicity, Consistency, Isolation, Durability) to ensure reliable transaction processing.
+- Lastly, *Database Management Systems (DBMS)* uphold the ACID properties—Atomicity, Consistency, Isolation, and Durability—to ensure that transaction processing remains reliable and robust.